kellenschmidt/kspw-docker/README.md

 * If not restoring from backup, add SQL files to `config/kspw-db/database/schema-with-data`
 * Otherwise, the empty schema will be loaded from `config/kspw-db/database/schema-only`

-## Other Docker Scripts
+### Docker Scripts

+`npm run start-dev`: Starts the Docker containers locally and installs code for development.
+The frontend can be accessed from http://kspw.
+The backend can be accessed from http://api.kspw.

 `npm run stop`: Stops and removes the docker containers.
-Backs up database to `/database/backups`.

-`npm run deploy-prod`: Starts the Docker containers and installs code for production.
+`npm run start-prod`: Starts the Docker containers and installs code for production.
 The frontend can be accessed from http://kellenschmidt.com.
 The backend can be accessed from http://api.kellenschmidt.com.

-`npm run deploy-test`: Starts the Docker containers and installs code for testing.
+`npm run start-test`: Starts the Docker containers and installs code for testing.
 The frontend can be accessed from http://test.kellenschmidt.com.
 The backend can be accessed from http://testapi.kellenschmidt.com.

-## General Notes
+## Environment Variables

 Environment variables file, `.env`, is required.
 Required variables:

 `MYSQL_ROOT_PASSWORD`: Required (but ignored).
 Overwritten by Docker.
 Find new MySQL root password with `docker logs kspw-db 2>&1 | grep GENERATED`

 `MYSQL_USER`: Required.
 Username of non-root MySQL user.
-Note: Must also edit `config/kspw-db/database/grant_permissions.sql`
+Note: Must also edit `config/kspw-db/database/permissions/grant_permissions.sql`

 `MYSQL_PASSWORD`: Required.
 Password of non-root MySQL user.